By KBB.com Editors

 EPA city/highway fuel economy: 24/25 mpg

-The 2013 Nissan NV200 has a starting price of just over $20,000 and rises to about $23,500 when fully-equipped.
+The 2014 Nissan NV200 has a Manufacturer's Suggested Retail Price (MSRP) starting just over $21,000 and rising to about $24,000 when fully equipped.
 At these prices, the NV200 is relative bargain compared to the Ford Transit Connect and Ram C/V Tradesman, which begin in the $23,000 range.
 Before heading to the dealership, be sure to take a look at KBB.com's Fair Purchase Price to see what others in your area are currently paying for the NV200.
-Because the NV200 is an all-new model, we are unable to predict how its residuals will fare at this time.
+Because the NV200 is relatively new model, we are unable to predict how its residuals will fare at this time.

 By H&M Distribution on Sunday, November 03, 2013

 I own this car - My approximate mileage is 1,700overall rating 10 of 10rating details

 Pros: "lower price than any cargo van with similer size"

 "With full load and in the city 26.3 MPG. very convenient with 2 sliding doors and back door.
 Spacious cargo space.
 Easy to drive in tight areas when delivering.
 Very low noise for a cargo van. easy to reach anything while standing out side because of the 2 sliding doors and the back door.
 I love the blue tooth connection to the phone."

 6 people out of 6 found this review helpful